Nagendra1997/mesibo-documentation/mesibo-module.md

 } mesibo_module_t;

 ```
+The mesibo module configuration contains:

+### a.
+Basic Configuration details
-`version`: Model Version which is of type `mesibo_uint_t`
+`version`: Module Version

 `flags`:

 `name`: Name of your module which is a string

-`signature`:

-These attributes need to be initialised in the init function which we shall study later.
+`signature`: Module Signature which needs to be verified in the initialisation step

+### b.
+Callback functions
-There are a set of callback functions corresponding to different events which needs to be initialised by the caller of the module.
+There are a set of callback functions which needs to be initialised by the caller of the module.
+These callback functions are called by Mesibo based on different events.
 Callback functions that you provide should have the exact same signature as defined in the `mesibo_module_t` struct.
 For a detailed explanation of callback functions and their prototypes refer [Callback functions]

 `on_message`: When a message is sent from on endpoint to another in your application